 I clearly remember my first plant-based Thanksgiving.
-Actually, I made two dinners; one for the meat-eaters and another meal for my plant-based family.
-Since then, everyone in the family enjoys our vegan Thanksgiving recipes, and my life is now much easier around the holidays.
+I made two dinners; one for the meat-eaters and another for my plant-based family.
+Since then, everyone in the family has enjoyed our vegan Thanksgiving recipes, and my life is much more accessible around the holidays.

 Let's begin with some of my family's favorite appetizers for Thanksgiving.
 Because my family loves appetizers, we start early Thanksgiving Day and graze throughout the day.

-These bite-sized baby stuffed portobello mushrooms are incredibly savory and pop right in your mouth.
-Easy to make, these stuffed mushrooms can be made ahead of time and heated up right before your family and friends arrive.
+These bite-sized stuffed portobello mushrooms are incredibly savory and pop right in your mouth.
+Easy to make, these stuffed mushrooms can be made and heated up before your family and friends arrive.

-Take some simple asparagus to the next level and give it some fancy flare.
-Dipped in this savory Mustard Dipping Sauce, this asparagus, wrapped in the oil-free dough turns an ordinary appetizer table into a beautiful display.
+Take asparagus to the next level and give it some fancy flare.
+Dipped in this savory mustard dipping sauce, this asparagus, wrapped in oil-free dough, turns an ordinary appetizer table into a beautiful display.

-When you want to add color to a table, a Vegan Bruschetta board with a variety of toppings is a crowd-pleaser.
-We love boards, and bruschetta is easy to make ahead of time and provide many different combinations to please everyone in the family.
+Try adding color to a table with a variety of vegan bruschetta with beautiful vegetable toppings.
+We love boards, and bruschetta is easy to make ahead of time and provides many combinations to please everyone in the family.

-One of my family's favorite vegan Thanksgiving recipes is Vegan Tangy Crockpot Meatless Meatballs.
-Made with lentils, these meatballs cook in a crockpot all Thanksgiving Day with a simple sauce.
+One of my family's favorite vegan Thanksgiving recipes is vegan tangy crockpot meatballs.
+Made with lentils, these vegan meatballs cook in a crockpot all Thanksgiving Day with a simple sauce.
 At my house, these little vegan meatballs disappear quickly.

-Even on Thanksgiving, it’s important to get your greens, so I always make a large salad or soup to accompany our Thanksgiving meal.
+Even on Thanksgiving, getting your greens is essential, so I always make a large salad or soup to accompany our Thanksgiving meal.

-Regardless of my menu, my family always asks for Vegan Waldorf Salad.
-Full of apples, grapes, walnuts, and a variety of recipes, this salad recipe is dressed in a sweet yet savory dressing.
+Regardless of my menu, my family always asks for vegan Waldorf salad.
+Full of apples, grapes, walnuts, and various recipes, this salad is dressed in a sweet yet savory dressing.

-Without a doubt, serving a salad full of sweet potatoes, apples, walnuts, and an array of vegetables, this Harvest Salad is full of fall flavors.
-Dressed in an oil-free maple dijon dressing, this salad makes a perfect addition to Thanksgiving dinner.
+Without a doubt, serving a salad full of sweet potatoes, apples, walnuts, and an array of vegetables, this harvest salad is full of fall flavors.
+This salad is a perfect addition to Thanksgiving dinner and is dressed in an oil-free maple dijon dressing.

 Asparagus, orzo, and bright vegetables make this oil-free salad a delicious accompaniment to Thanksgiving dinner.
-In fact, Asparagus Salad combines roasted asparagus and raw vegetables for a savory, make-ahead salad to make Thanksgiving dinner easy to prepare.
+Asparagus combines roasted asparagus and raw vegetables for a savory, make-ahead salad to make Thanksgiving dinner easy to prepare.

 Throughout the years, I've made a variety of different Thanksgiving entrees.
 These recipes, however, are on the top of the list for Thanksgiving successes.

-No matter how many vegetables I pack into a Vegetable Strudel, it always turns out fabulous.
-Even the kids enjoy this dish, covered in gravy with mashed potatoes on the side.
+No matter how many vegetables I pack into a vegetable strudel, it always turns out fabulous.
+Even the kids enjoy this dish, covered in vegan gravy with mashed potatoes.

 Sometimes, my family requests an Italian entree for Thanksgiving dinner.
-One of my favorite dishes to prepare is Veggie Stuffed Shells.
-Similar to other entrees in my top favorites, stuffed shells can also be made ahead of time and cooked when your friends and family arrive.
+One of my favorite dishes to prepare is veggie stuffed shells.
+Like other entrees in my top favorites, stuffed shells can be made ahead of time and cooked when your friends and family arrive.

 Another option, however, is to make a large pot pie or use a rectangular pan to serve many people.

-If you are hosting a buffet type dinner or having an intimate dinner, side dishes are always a crowd-pleaser.
-After cooking a big meal, I sometimes like to eat side dishes for my dinner.
+If you are hosting a buffet or having an intimate dinner, side dishes are always a crowd-pleaser.
+After cooking a big meal, I sometimes eat side dishes for dinner.

-Whenever I make Vegan Scalloped Potatoes, my family goes crazy.
-Everyone, despite their favorite foods, always finds room for creamy savory potatoes.
+Whenever I make vegan scalloped potatoes, my family goes crazy.
+Despite their favorite foods, everyone always finds room for creamy, savory potatoes.

 Since these potatoes are made with only vegetables, you can have second helpings.

-As a seasonal favorite dessert, this pumpkin dip recipe is simple to make with a few simple ingredients.
-In fact, I often take this dip to parties in the fall, since it is a party favorite.
-Great for a fruit dip, or for vegan ginger snap cookies.
+As a favorite seasonal dessert, this pumpkin dip recipe is simple to make with a few simple ingredients.
+I often take this dip to parties in the fall since it is a party favorite.
+Great for a fruit dip or vegan ginger snap cookies.

-Because I always prefer a light dessert, Vegan Caramel Sauce served with apple slices is my favorite Thanksgiving dessert recipe.
+Because I always prefer a light dessert, vegan caramel sauce served with apple slices is my favorite dessert recipe.
 Light and sweet, this clean and healthy sauce is the perfect way to end a holiday meal.

-From my family to your family, Happy Thanksgiving.
-May you have a happy, healthy, holiday filled with wonderful food, loved ones, and thanks.
+From my family to your family, Happy Vegan Thanksgiving.
+May you have a happy, healthy holiday filled with excellent food, friends, family, and many thanks!